-These living entities have also outperformed in other areas of creative team’s expectations.
+These living entities have also outperformed in other areas of the creative team’s expectations.
 Thompson has revealed that they were able to leave them in the gallery for over ten days before changing the liquid media that provides the cells with their essential nutrients for survival.
-This longevity in performance surprised both artists and scientist, and they observed that in some cases the living automatons began to twitch faster when left starved for longer periods of time.
+This longevity in performance surprised both artists and scientists, and they observed that, in some cases, the living automatons began to twitch faster when left starved for longer periods of time.

 So far audiences have responded to these disturbing questions on materiality with their own sets of ethical questions.
 Ben-Ary has described the strong feedback on the work as a result of the perceived liveliness of the piece.
 He explains that the questions the audience has asked back in response to work have ranged from “What the hell is happening here?” to “Can those artists do those things?” and “Who lets them do it?”
 Ben-Ary finds himself very supportive of this kind of feedback since he believes that it steers the audience into thinking more deeply about the ethics of creating and working with life in the laboratory and the ethics of a future where this will be a more common practice.